Shannon Ebner: Career

 Ebner received her BA degree from Bard College in 1993.
 Before she entered Yale University in 1997, she stopped her photographic practice to focus more on her work as a poet.
 She participated in the St. Mark's Poetry Project in New York and worked for the writer Eileen Myles.
 Although Ebner is no longer a poet, she takes her inspiration from poems and looks for ways to include poetry within her photographic work.
 She graduated from Yale in 2000.

 From 2010 to 2018, Ebner taught the University of Southern California's Roski School of Art and Design.
 In 2018 she was named chair of Pratt Institute's photography department.

 Process

 Ebner takes her photographs in black and white.
-In an interview with Mouse Magazine, Ebner explained that she believes black and white "means a way of seeing the world that doesn't exist in reality; it's a way of seeing the world that is about difference."
+In an interview with Mousse Magazine, Ebner explained that she believes black and white "means a way of seeing the world that doesn't exist in reality; it's a way of seeing the world that is about difference."

 Ebner claims a photographer always has the choice to keep the colour or discard it.
 This means that the choice between colour and black & white is always an act of discarding the color information of the images.
 For Ebner, photography is about the lines of action: writing with blank ink on a world that's in shades of grey.